ksikka/readingblog/contents/articles/02-write-it-down/index.md

 It's no wonder we can't remember something as simple as following up with a person.
 Life moves at such a fast pace in today's day in age.
-The only hope we have is acknowledge the limitation of our memory, and use external memory to bolster it.
+The only hope we have is acknowledge the limitation of our memory, and use writing - or technology - to bolster it.

-There was a time when I relied on memory for my calendar, finances, everything.
-But life is so much easier when it's all explicitly tracked in writing so I don't _have_ to remember it.
+Life is so much easier when you can explicitly track your calendar, finances, etc in writing.

 Writing down what you did during a vacation gets you the most ROI.
 What's a vacation worth if the memories only last a few months and then fade?
 It's a depreciating asset.
 When you write down